Section 4.5: Standing Wave Ratio (SWR) #

 Measuring SWR #

 How do you check your SWR?
 Many modern radios have built-in SWR meters.
 If yours doesn’t, you can get an external SWR meter or an antenna analyzer.
 These tools are great to have in your ham radio toolbox.
-Another option is using a directional wattmeter—measure how much power is leaving your radio (forward power) and how much power is coming back from the antenna (reflected power), and you can calculate your SWR:
+Another option is using a directional wattmeter—measure how much power is leaving your radio (forward power) and how much power is coming back from the antenna (reflected power), and you can calculate your SWR.

 Troubleshooting High SWR #